Electronic Care Management

 What is the PASSsystem?

 Thanks to the PASSsystem carers can tag in and out of their calls meaning that times are recorded accurately, enabling our staff to never miss a call.
 With this unique piece of technology families and pharmacies can use it to find records and care plans.
 All they need to do is download the openPASS app or log in on a computer.
-This is the way forward to giving the best defined care possible and Bluebird Care Birmingham East and North is taking the lead.
+This is the way forward to giving the best defined care possible and Bluebird Care Epping & Harlow is taking the lead

 Who can use the PASSsystem?

-The initial access is for Bluebird Care assistants and office staff in order to monitor the staff in the field.
+Bluebird Care Epping & Harlow assistants and office care staff have initial access in order to monitor the staff in the field.
 However, there is a widget at the front of the care plan which will allow you to log in to see the care records.
 If you wish to have 24-hour access, we can set you up for openPASS access.
 This is the citrix based application which will allow you to log in remotely.
 You will then be able to read the care logs and give us feedback if needs are changing or medication needs to be updated.

 What is the best feature of the PASSsystem?